CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Methods

+The lookup table is constructed offline by extracting every unique value from columns of the target EHR database, along with their corresponding locations (column, table).
+Each value is then indexed in a vector database, with its schema location stored as metadata.
+For the embeddings task, we use a specialized medical model rather than a generalist one to accurately represent domain-specific terminologies.

+As indexing every unique value in the database to the lookup table would be impractical, we derive a process to target only columns that capture meaningful entities.
+Specifically, we retain columns that represent name-driven concepts that are likely to be referenced in natural language in varied or imprecise ways, such as medication names or procedure titles, rather than ID-like or numerical fields.
+To this end, we apply a two-step column filtering pipeline: a rule-based filter first excludes clearly non-textual or ID-like columns using regular expressions, followed by an LLM judge that scores the semantic richness of values based on samples from each column.
+The detailed process is described in \appendixref{apd:entity-categories}.
+This pipeline is fully automatic and can be applied zero-shot to any database schema.
-For each entity prediction flagged in \textit{Template Construction}, we identify its schema-specific matches in the lookup table using a two-step process.
-To narrow the candidate space to conceptually relevant entities, we first perform a semantic search over the lookup table using a medical embedding model and cosine similarity.
-This captures synonyms and paraphrases while prioritizing recall by retrieving the top 100 candidates per entity.
-Next, a re-ranking step is applied to improve precision by scoring candidates based on their Levenshtein distance to the masked entity, prioritizing close syntactic matches.
-To maintain contextual clarity and minimize noise in the later stage, the final candidate list is restricted to the top 5 matches per entity.

-The use of the re-ranking step is a task-specific design choice.
-In the dataset considered for this study, user queries often contain minor spelling errors or small deviations from actual entity names, making exact syntactical matches more valuable.
-In other scenarios, such as when users provide imprecise descriptions of symptoms without schema knowledge, a purely semantic retrieval approach may be more appropriate.
-For example, a query mentioning “stomachache” should be matched with “abdominal pain” rather than “headache,” even though the latter may have a closer Levenshtein distance.
+\paragraph{Entity Retrieval} Given an entity extracted from a natural language question, the lookup table retrieves its schema-specific matches using a two-step process.
+First, a semantic search using a medical embedding model and cosine similarity retrieves the top 100 candidates, prioritizing recall by capturing synonyms and paraphrases.
+A re-ranking step then improves precision by scoring candidates based on their Levenshtein distance to the query entity, prioritizing close syntactic matches.
+The final candidate list is restricted to the top 5 matches, with each including the entity value and its corresponding location.
+This re-ranking step is a task-specific design choice motivated by the nature of the benchmark datasets used in this study, where user queries often contain minor spelling errors or small deviations from actual entity names, making syntactic similarity particularly valuable.
+In scenarios where users lack domain knowledge and describe concepts loosely, such as ``stomachache" instead of ``abdominal pain", a purely semantic retrieval approach may be more suitable.